-Since its launch six months ago, the ICEF Education Fund has remained firmly committed to its original mandate – to help disadvantaged children and youth around the world to access education.
-This ambition is already shaping the lives of young people world-wide: in Jamaica, for example, Education Fund donations have purchased computers to help impoverished children become literate; in Turkey, Education Fund support is keeping marginalised girls in school; In Uganda, our funds are training vulnerable youth to become desperately needed nurses; the list goes on.
+Since its launch, the ICEF Education Fund has remained firmly committed to its original mandate – to help disadvantaged children and youth around the world to access education.
+This ambition is already shaping the lives of young people world-wide: in Jamaica, for example, Education Fund donations have purchased computers to help impoverished children become literate; in Turkey, Education Fund support is keeping marginalised girls in school; in Uganda, our funds are training vulnerable youth to become desperately needed nurses; the list goes on.

 Myanmar youth like Bu have faced tremendous difficulties in the pursuit of an education.
 This is a country that has been labelled “least developed” by the UN since 1987, and that spends a single US dollar yearly on each citizen – for health-care and education combined.
-Since funding for education is completely inadequate, an education of sufficient length is an unlikely accomplishment: roughly 50% of Myanmar youth do not attend secondary school, let alone higher education.
+Since funding for education is completely inadequate, a decent level of education is unlikely.
+Roughly 50% of Myanmar youth do not attend secondary school, let alone higher education.
 To address this situation, Bu intends to return after graduation and help forge an education system that lives up to the needs and abilities of Myanmar’s people.

-To administer Bu’s scholarship, ICEF has partnered with the Thabyay foundation (www.thabyay.org), a non-profit organisation seated in Thailand.
+To administer Bu’s scholarship, ICEF has partnered with the Thabyay Education Foundation, a non-profit organisation seated in Thailand.
 Thabyay has undertaken education related charitable work since 1996; the foundation’s goal is to help South-East Asians – particularly people from Myanmar – achieve large-scale development that is sustainable and self-directed.
 To accomplish this goal, Thabyay provides socially-engaged individuals with the tools to support and develop their communities.
-Among these tools, education takes pride of place: since 1996, Thabyay has sourced and administered scholarships for over 1000 individuals, allowing scholarship holders to study at universities throughout Asia.
-Thabyay’s successful track record and wide-range of support services give ICEF full confidence that Bu will have all the support she requires to gain the knowledge and skills that Myanmar needs.
+Among these tools, education takes pride of place.
+Since 1996, Thabyay has sourced and administered scholarships for over 1 000 individuals, allowing scholarship holders to study at universities throughout Asia.
+Foundation's successful track record and wide-range of support services give ICEF full confidence that Bu will have all the support she requires to gain the knowledge and skills that Myanmar needs.

-To nominate a project or a student for an Education Fund Scholarship please contact email@example.com
+To nominate a project or a student for the ICEF Education Fund Scholarship please contact email@example.com.